Who decides if an assessment is needed and how?

 Who decides if it is needed?

-Following a request for an EHCNA, (or the child or young person having otherwise been brought to the attention of the local authority (LA) the LA must determine whether an EHCNA is necessary.
+After a request for an EHCNA, (or the child or young person having otherwise been brought to the attention of the local authority (LA), the LA must determine if an EHCNA is necessary.

-Requests to undertake an EHCNA are presented to the EHC Multi-Agency Panel for consideration and determination.
+EHCNA requests are presented to the EHC Multi-Agency Panel for consideration.

 • Chair